 I love driving karts.
 Because of the kart construction, you feel every bump, every break, every acceleration.
 It is then such a thrill to race for time.
 I think I could be a good race driver, after some training.
 Yeah, I should put another challenge into my bucket-list – become a race driver.

 Now, driving was fun, but my mate ruined everything.
-First he was drunk as hell, second, he wanted to be the fastest no matter what.
+First, he was drunk as hell, second, he wanted to be the fastest no matter what.
 So he bumped into everything, including me and another mate.
-The track rules were clear, don’t bump into things or you get kicked out of the track.
+The track rules were clear, don’t bump into things or get kicked out of the track.

 Well, that’s what happened.
 We had still 2 minutes left, but the owner lost his patience, of course after many warnings, and singled us to stop.
 I got so mad I just told him directly what an f******d he is.
 We then went silent until we walked into the train station.

 There, we found out that taking a bus was a better option.
 It went to Lviv directly and the ticket was a lot cheaper.
-We bought the tickets and returned back to the city center.
+We bought the tickets and returned to the city center.

 It was already pretty late so we stopped by Andy’s restaurant, a local restaurant chain, that servers pretty tasty food.
 If you want delicious meals with great service, you cannot go wrong with Andy’s.

 As I was still feeling cranky, my mate wanted to make up for his mess.
 To my surprise, he arranged a birthday cake with a tiny candle.
-Damn, I was really moved.
+Damn, I was moved.
 During moments like this, you realize that friends don’t become friends by talking, but by actions.
 A good friend will support you when you least expect it.
 You know that you can count on them regardless of their bad traits.

 After dinner, we went back to the hostel and bought wine for the night.
 We spent the rest of the night outside drinking and talking.

 Sometime before midnight, Dnipro girls returned to the hostel.
-I wanted to start convo again by asking them if they want a birthday drink, but I chicken out again.
+I wanted to start the convo again by asking them if they want a birthday drink, but I chicken out again.
 Was a little tired from all the talking and mind-numbed from all the alcohol?
 Another missed opportunity.

 Chisinau Day 4 – Taking a bus to Lviv

-The last day in Chisinau was about checking out, getting quick lunch at Andy’s and rushing to the bus station.
+The last day in Chisinau was about checking out, getting quick lunch at Andy’s, and rushing to the bus station.
 We didn’t want to miss the bus to Lviv, because Chisinau started to be boring.

 It was 14 hours long overnight trip.
 There was a cute girl on the bus, but she traveled to her boyfriend.
 We were looking at each other at the bus stop, but I didn’t take any action.
-You know the feeling when some random girl fit all your preferences without you even knowing her?
+You know the feeling when some random girl fits all your preferences without you even knowing her?
 This was the case.
 She could be the one but in another life.

 Later her boyfriend opened me asking if we were from Czech.
 It turns out he is also from Czech and was visiting East Ukraine with his Ukrainian girlfriend.
 He told us that they are still fighting at the eastern borders and how is it dangerous to be there.

 One thing you will notice when taking the overnight bus is how underdeveloped the countryside in Moldova is.
-There were literally no lights along the roads.
+There were no lights along the roads.
 It was so dark outside, you could see the stars.

 After a short passport check at Ukrainian borders, I went to sleep with a hope, that Lviv will be as awesome as all tour guides claim it to be.